capjamesg/calendar-generator/README.md

 You can install these dependencies using `cpan install [dependency_name]`.

 Next, create a `.env` file.
-This file must contain one value:
+This file must contain the path where you want to save the `.ical` file for each script you use.

-    CALENDAR_FILE=/path/to/new_file
+The available values are:

+    GOOGLE_UPDATES_CALENDAR_FILE=/path/to/new_file
+    KSK_CALENDAR_FILE=/path/to/new_file

-`CALENDAR_FILE` must point to the name of the file to which you want to write the calendar in a script.
+Each value must point to the name of the file to which you want to write the calendar in a script.
 You should explicitly state the `.ics` extension at the end of the calendar path file name.
+You only need to specify a value for the variable the script(s) you plan to run will use.

 Next, run the script that interests you.
 You can do this using the following command: